BlazeX9/AI-ML/README.md

 Text: Uses large language models (**LLM**) to predict the next sequence
 Images: Uses models like **DALL·E** or **Stable Diffusion** to create realistic visuals
 Video: Multimodal systems like Sora by OpenAI, temporally coherent video clips from text or other prompts

+## Large Language Model (LLM)

+LLM is advanced AI systems built on **deep neural networks** designed to process, understand and generate human-like text.
+LLMs Learn patterns, grammar and context from text and can answer questions, write content, translate languages and many more.
+Modern LLMs include ChatGPT (OpenAI), Google Gemini, Anthropic Claude.

+LLM can generate creative prompts and answer questions
+LLM can generate code, assist in identifying code errors and suggest fixes
+LLM can translate across many languages